 I was disappointed to find out how inflexible HR was in terms of starting dates.
 I had requested 6 weeks due to traveling that i had already planned, in order to allow me to give my employer time to start the recruiting process and me time to pack up to move to another continent (I was working abroad, and didn't have time to go home before this next assignment in a different continent).
 Basically, I was told take it or leave it.
 Ironically, I later talked to another employee at HQ who had negotiated a 2-3 month delay in her start date.
 Also, when I arrived and found out that there was no urgency in my position (the previous person had left months ago and the role still wasn't well defined), I was quite upset that HR wasn't more flexible in negotiating this point.

-The process took 5 days – interviewed at International Medical Corps in July 2009.
+The process took 5 days – interviewed at International Medical Corps (Los Angeles, CA) in July 2009.

-I applied online and the process took a day – interviewed at International Medical Corps in December 2011.
+I applied online.
+The process took 1 day – interviewed at International Medical Corps (Damascus (Syria)) in December 2011.

 the interview had 3 processes

 first processes it was computer skills and microsoft office test

 then i had English test and the final interview was 1:1 interview